finos/common-cloud-controls/docs/governance/working-groups/community-structure/charter.md

 ## Membership

-The membership structure of this [WG], including roles and responsibilities, must adhere to the latest recommendations from the Community Structure [WG].
+The membership structure of this [WG], including roles and responsibilities, must adhere to the latest [guidelines] from the Community Structure [WG].

-Where recommendations do note yet exist on a topic, this [WG] should follow guidance from the CCC [SC].
+Where guidelines do note yet exist on a topic, this [WG] should follow guidance from the CCC [SC].

 ## Community Cadence